 The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being completed.
 This includes getting monies and records, completing required forms, and obtaining the release documents for any loans or liens that were cleared with the transaction, assuring you have a clean title to your place before the asking price is fully paid.

 These are the documents that escrow holders usually look to collect:

-You're ready to close when every step is finished in escrow process.
-All outstanding payments and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The property's title is given to you and title insurance begins per the policies of your particular escrow process.
+You're ready to close when all steps are done in escrow process.
+All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the house is then given to you as new homeowner and correct title insurance is issued as noted in the escrow instructions.

-Once you have the ABCs of the escrow process down, you can be a more assured buyer.
+Once you're at ease with the escrow process, you can be a informed buyer.